Noma Dumezweni

-Noma Dumezweni (born 28 July 1969) is a South African-British actress.
+Noma Dumezweni (/ˈdu:mə'zwɛni:/; born 1969) is a British actress.
 In 2006, she won the Laurence Olivier Award for Best Performance in a Supporting Role for her performance as Ruth Younger in A Raisin in the Sun at the Lyric Hammersmith Theatre.
 In 2017, she won the Laurence Olivier Award for Best Actress in a Supporting Role for her performance as Hermione Granger in the original West End run of Harry Potter and the Cursed Child; she reprised the role for the show's original Broadway run and, in 2018, was nominated for the Tony Award for Best Featured Actress in a Play.
+She is also known for her roles on television, including as Ayda Mensah in Murderbot, since 2025.

-Personal life
+Early life and education

-Born in Mbabane, Swaziland (present-day Eswatini), in 1969 to South African parents, Dumezweni lived in Botswana, Kenya and Uganda.
-She arrived in England as a refugee at the age of seven with her sister and mother.
-She first lived in Felixstowe, Suffolk, where she was educated, before moving to London when she was 18 years old.
+Noma Dumezweni was born in Swaziland (present-day Eswatini), in 1969 to South African parents.
+She lived in Botswana, Kenya, and Uganda, before arriving in England as a refugee at the age of seven with her sister and mother.

+She first lived in Felixstowe, Suffolk, where she was educated. before moving to London when she was 18 years old.